kais-wong/kais-wong.github.io/_posts/2025-06-10-2D-Heat-Equation.md

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">
 </script>
 # Background
-Modeling the heat dispersion from the center of a metal plate in 2D.

 ## The Scenario
 Suppose we have a 2D rectangular sheet of metal.
 The center of the sheet is initalized at a positive temperature.
 All sides of this surface are held at a constant temperature, and the top and bottom of the sheet are insulated such that heat is not lost or transferred out of the system.
 How can we build a computational model of this system?